 Directions:

-2. In a skillet, brown the ground beef with the chopped onion and seasonings.
+- In a skillet, brown the ground beef with chopped onion and seasonings.

-5. Cover with foil and bake for 45 minutes.
-Uncover and bake for an additional 15 minutes until golden and bubbly.
+- Cover with foil and bake for about 45 minutes.
+Take off foil and bake 10 more minutes till cheese is bubbly.

-Advice: You can add different vegetables like bell peppers or carrots for extra flavor and nutrition.
-Leftovers can be stored in the refrigerator for up to 3 days.
+Advice: You can add bell peppers or carrots for extra color and nutrition.
+Leftovers keep in the fridge for 3 days.

 Recipe 2: Shepherd's Pie